 You play Burial at Sea again through the eyes of Booker DeWitt.
 This time there’s no debt to wipe away, but you are tasked by a freshly modelled Elizabeth, with finding Sally, who has disappeared within the under water utopia of Rapture.
 Upon leaving your office you realise this is a very different Rapture from what we have experienced before.
 This is a place for the rich and famous to come and play.
 The mood is bouyant and there is a party-like atmosphere in the air.
 This is transmitted on screen through the absolutely jaw dropping art style and the use of lighting is splendidly done with both natural and artificial lighting setting the mood and tone.

 The way in which the story unfolds is fairly unspectacular to be frank.
 As Booker you find yourself fetching and carrying items for the story to progress.
 Sure, the areas allow for some exploration but you can’t help but feel a little underwhelmed as Fontaines isn’t an area rich of content or side missions.

 The port itself is stable as always from Aspyr.
 I played the game at 720p on medium settings and was pulling in around 25fps.
 I did however suffer some significant frame-rate drops during heavy combat scenes but that will likely be down to my GPU in my Mid 2011 iMac.
 Something to be aware of though.

 If you are a massive fan of the BioShock universe and the Booker/Elizabeths story, then this is probably for you.
 Alas, I had my fill at the end of the main campaign.
 I managed to blast through the DLC in just over 2 hours and for nearly £12 I personally just don’t see the value.

 Another sterling and well done port by Aspyr but a cynical cash-in from 2K Games.
 Some things are better just left alone.

-You can get Burial at Sea Episode 1 for Mac from our partner store:
+You can get BioShock Infinite: Burial at Sea (Mac) from: